malun22/simtalk-styleguide/simtalkguide.md

 ## Introduction

-SimTalk is a programing language by Siemens AG used to extend functionality of Tecnomatix Plant Simulation.
-It is to mention that this document is neither connected to Siemens AG in any way nor an official release.
-The guide is oriented on the official docs and example models provided by Siemens AG.
-With the release of SimTalk 2.0 a lot of changes in the were made, which can be found [here](https://docs.sw.siemens.com/de-DE/doc/297028302/PL20230511801658226.PlantSimulation/SimTalk_20_and_SimTalk_10_Compared).
-SimTalk 2.0 enables easier formatting and less code.
-That’s why this style guide refers to version 2.0.
+SimTalk is a programming language developed by Siemens AG primarily utilized to extend the functionality of Tecnomatix Plant Simulation.
+It's important to note that this document is neither affiliated with Siemens AG nor an official release.
+The guide draws inspiration from the official documentation and example models provided by Siemens AG.
+With the introduction of SimTalk 2.0, significant changes have been implemented, detailed in the release notes accessible [here](https://docs.sw.siemens.com/de-DE/doc/297028302/PL20230511801658226.PlantSimulation/SimTalk_20_and_SimTalk_10_Compared).
+SimTalk 2.0 introduces simplified formatting and reduced code, which is why this style guide pertains specifically to version 2.0.

 <a id="s2-simtalk-language-rules"></a>